KilianMichiels/Thesis/README.md

 The only difference between FacialRecognition and FacialRecognition_Database_Test is the extra view to go to the testpage which corresponds to the test about the database on the iPad (see 'How to run tests').

 ### With ROS
 For these applications you will need ROS running on your computer.
-To install this, check
+To install this, check [ROS installation](https://github.com/Michielskilian/Test/blob/master/README.md#ros-installation).

 /Double1_IOS/With_ROS/FacialRecognition_With_ROS: